Thulinma/ACNLPatternTool/src/pages/Updates.md

 # Updates

+## March 21, 2021

+- Fixed switching between ACNH and ACNL modes causing advanced patterns to copy one quarter to all quarters.
+Sorry! 😅

 ## December 13, 2020

 - Fixed problems on some mobile devices with buttons in bottom right of editor (the "drop up" menus)